NixOS/nix/doc/manual/src/language/derivations.md

 always uses Bash as the builder, to which the supplied builder is passed as a command-line argument.
 See the Nixpkgs manual for details.

+## Builder execution

-The builder is executed as follows:
+The [`builder`](#attr-builder) is executed as follows:

 - A temporary directory is created under the directory specified by `TMPDIR` (default `/tmp`) where the build will take place.
 The current directory is changed to this directory.

 - The environment is cleared and set to the derivation attributes, as specified above.

 - In addition, the following variables are set:

   - `NIX_BUILD_TOP` contains the path of the temporary directory for this build.

   - Also, `TMPDIR`, `TEMPDIR`, `TMP`, `TEMP` are set to point to the temporary directory.
 This is to prevent the builder from accidentally writing temporary files anywhere else.
 Doing so might cause interference by other processes.

   - `PATH` is set to `/path-not-set` to prevent shells from initialising it to their built-in default value.

   - `HOME` is set to `/homeless-shelter` to prevent programs from using `/etc/passwd` or the like to find the user's home directory, which could cause impurity.
 Usually, when `HOME` is set, it is used as the location of the home directory, even if it points to a non-existent path.

   - `NIX_STORE` is set to the path of the top-level Nix store directory (typically, `/nix/store`).

   - For each output declared in `outputs`, the corresponding environment variable is set to point to the intended path in the Nix store for that output.
 Each output path is a concatenation of the cryptographic hash of all build inputs, the `name` attribute and the output name.
 (The output name is omitted if it’s `out`.)

 - If an output path already exists, it is removed.
 Also, locks are acquired to prevent multiple Nix instances from performing the same build at the same time.

 - A log of the combined standard output and error is written to `/nix/var/log/nix`.

 - The builder is executed with the arguments specified by the attribute `args`.
 If it exits with exit code 0, it is considered to have succeeded.

 - The temporary directory is removed (unless the `-K` option was specified).

 - If the build was successful, Nix scans each output path for references to input paths by looking for the hash parts of the input paths.
 Since these are potential runtime dependencies, Nix registers them as dependencies of the output paths.

 - After the build, Nix sets the last-modified timestamp on all files in the build result to 1 (00:00:01 1/1/1970 UTC), sets the group to the default group, and sets the mode of the file to 0444 or 0555 (i.e., read-only, with execute permission enabled if the file was originally executable).
 Note that possible `setuid` and `setgid` bits are cleared.
 Setuid and setgid programs are not currently supported by Nix.
 This is because the Nix archives used in deployment have no concept of ownership information, and because it makes the build result dependent on the user performing the build.